raspberrypilearning/3D-scene/en/step_6.md

 --- task ---

-Now drag your new variable into a block.
+Use a variable as an input to a block.

+Here are some examples you could use to get started.

 --- collapse ---